jason0611/FS22_HeadlandManagement/README.md

 Additionally, once if SpeedControl will be available :
 - Speed adjustment also possible by changing the cruise control level

-Ideas for subsequent versions (without guarantee):
+Just work in progress:
+- Headland detection independent from other mods (e.e.
+GS)
+- Frontnode and backnode for exact raising on headland
 - Separate lifting of front and rear devices, e.g. each when reaching the headland, or similar
+- Headland automatic: Switch back to fieldmode automatically, after finished turn

+Plans for subsequent versions (without guarantee):
 - Support of Enhanced Vehicle Mod
 - Turn per VCA: Automatic right/reft change as option
 - Turn per VCA: Automatic right/reft change per hotkey